FinnNahon/finnnahon.github.io/content/info/travel/onebag.md

 - Pack light
 - Don't pack your fears
 - Only bring about a weeks worth of items
-- Do your laundry along the way
 - Try to fit everything into a bag that is 25L-40L in size
 - Do you really need more than two pairs of pants?

 # my personal one bag

 The following is what I will be packing in my bag of choice, the **Osprey Fairview 40L** (I could've gone with the Farpoint, but opted for the Fairview as I was able to get it for $100 cheaper).
+I should also note that due to my tech setup, I am actually bringing more than most suggest.

 {{< columns >}}
-### Health and Hygiene
+### Health & Hygiene
 - Toothbrush, toothpaste and floss
 - Beard trimmer and charger
 - First aid kit